Ontario Transit Funding Forum

 Leading Mobility Consulting

-David Cooper is the founder and principal of Leading Mobility, a transportation planning firm that offers strategic and planning support for public transit, infrastructure delivery, stakeholder support, and government relations projects and initiatives.
+David Cooper is the founder and principal of Leading Mobility Consulting, a transportation planning firm that offers strategic and planning support for public transit, infrastructure delivery, stakeholder support, and government relations projects and initiatives.
 Over the past 15 years, he has contributed to numerous transformative transportation initiatives across Canada, including

 planning the Ontario Line Subway and King Street Pilot in Toronto; procurement support for the Broadway Subway Project and development of TransLink’s Battery-Electric bus program in Vancouver; implementation of LRT/BRT expansion and regional transit in Calgary.
 David has authored several important reports, including “This is the End of the Line: Reconstructing Transit Operating Funding” in 2024 and the Canadian Urban Transit Association’s COVID-19 National Recovery Strategy in 2021.
 As an adjunct faculty member at the University of Calgary, University of Toronto, and Toronto Metropolitan University, he instructs future planners on transportation policy, planning processes, and public consultation.
 David was the recipient of the ‘President’s Award for Young Planner of the Year’ granted by the Canadian Institute of Planners, the ‘Individual Leadership Award’ from the Canadian Urban Transit Association, and received Mass Transit’s ‘Top 40 Under 40 Award’ in North America.
 He holds a Bachelor and Masters in planning from Toronto Metropolitan University.